saraho1123/overlook-hotel-project/README.md

 ## Challenges

-* I struggled a bit with POSTing and DELETEing, mainly because I called those in my classes.
-I learned that it would have been better to call them in my index.js file.
+* POSTing and DELETEing - This was my first project using these.
+It was a great learning experience!
-* I also did not have time to refactor.
+* I did not have time to refactor.
 A big piece of that would have been reducing the number of query selectors.
 But more importantly, I had planned to move all my dom manipulation into my dom-updates folder.
 I am disappointed I did not have time to do that.
 It is still an issue on my project board though!
 * Testing with chai spies.

 ## Wins

-* Coming into this project off of an incredibly difficult inning was a challenge.
-But I am counting as a win because I was able to meet the MVP for this project, something that I doubted several times that I would be able to do!
 * I successfully used fetch APIs!
 * I successsfully used class inheritance!